Arctosoft/Valv-Android/README.md

-# ValvAndroidVault
+# Valv
 An encrypted gallery vault for Android devices.

+## Features
+- Supports images and GIFs (video support is under way)
+- Organise using folders
+- The app requires no permissions
+- Encrypted files are stored on-disk allowing for easy backups and transfers between devices
-Supports multiple vaults using different password.
+- Supports multiple vaults by the use of different passwords
+- Day/night modes

+## Encryption
+Files are encrypted using ChaCha20 and keys are derived using PBKDF2 with HMAC-SHA512.

 ## Get the app
 Pending release on Google Play.

-## Encryption
+## Requirements
-Files are encrypted using ChaCha20 and keys are derived using PBKDF2 with HMAC-SHA512.
+- Android 9 or newer

 ## Screenshots
 ![Locked screen](https://api.arctosoft.com/screenshots/vault/5.png "Locked screen")